stephen-fox/vmwareify/README.md

 VM once (for VirtualBox), and then convert the VirtualBox OVF into a VMWare friendly copy.

-Additionally, while certain VMWare tools are agnostic to the VirtualBox OVF parameters, not all are.
+Additionally, not all VMWare tools are agnostic to the VirtualBox OVF parameters.
 Most notably, vSphere will reject VirtualBox OVFs.
 This library allows us to take an existing VirtualBox OVF, and use it with the more restrictive tools like vSphere.

 ## API
 The library provides several public functions for converting an OVF to a VMWare